 The barbeque kettle grill, originally created in 1952, has evolved into the propane and wood burning grills of today.
 In fact, according to the HPBA, 75% of Americans own an outdoor grill or smoker.
+But like anything else you own or cook with, you must make sure to keep your grill clean.
 Ensuring a well-maintained and clean grill helps you serve delicious grilled meat from the comfort of your own backyard.
 The smoke from your grill should help impart a smoky flavoring that millions of Americans love.

 Cleaning up after a big cookout represents the hardest part about owning a grill.
 Luckily, cleaning a grill is a snap if you know how.
 The following article gives a detailed step-by-step guide on how to clean your grill and get it ready for the next time you want to cook out.